STAT545-UBC-hw-2018-19/hw02-JasmineLib/STAT545_hw02_JLB.md

     ## [1] 6

+Conclusion:

-Conclusion: There are 6 different variables in gapminder.
+There are 6 variables in gapminder.

 **4. How many rows/observations?**